mkluge/ksp-console/planning.md

 general setup:
   - KSP with krpc plugin
   - python client on the PC that talks over the USB/Serial port to an arduino
-  - on another arduino the arduino: buttons, displays, joysticks, ...
+  - on another arduino: buttons, displays, joysticks, ...

 joysticks:
   - 2 with 3 axes each